wp-plugins/custom-admin-footer-text/readme.txt

 1. Upload plugin file through the WordPress interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Settings &raquo; Custom Admin Footer Text, configure plugin.
-4. Insert shortcode on posts or pages, or use PHP function in functions.php or a plugin.
+4. Reload the page to see the footer.

 == Frequently Asked Questions ==

 = How do I use the plugin? =

 Go to Settings &raquo; Custom Admin Footer Text and enter the text you want to see in the left and right admin footers.
 Make sure the "enabled" checkbox is checked.
+Refresh the page and check the footer.

 = I entered some text but don't see anything on the page. =